 <xs:element name="RequestedCertAttributes"

-type="eid2:RequestedAttributesType"/>
+type="csig:RequestedAttributesType"/>

-<xs:element name="OtherProperties" type="eid2:AnyType"/>
+<xs:element name="OtherProperties" type="csig:AnyType"/>

 3.1.1.1.
 Type RequestedAttributesType

 The RequestedAttributesType complex type is used to represent requests for subject attributes in a signer certificate that is associated with the signer of the generated signature as a result of the sign request.
-This protocol is designed to accommodate the scenario where the signature service generates the signer key and the signer certificate at the time of signing and where the signing service collects the user's attributes from a SAML assertion.
-However, this element can also be used as a requirement for attributes in existing certificates, where the signing service can determine if the existing signing certificate matches the requirements of the requesting service.
+This protocol is designed to accommodate the scenario where the Signing Service generates the signer key and the signer certificate at the time of signing and where the Signing Service collects the user's attributes from a SAML assertion.
+However, this element can also be used as a requirement for attributes in existing certificates, where the Signing Service can determine if the existing signing certificate matches the requirements of the requesting service.

 The RequestedAttributesType has the following element: